Ethics for Case Managers, Part 3

 National Association of Social Workers (NASW).
 (2017).
 Workplace safety.
 Retrieved from http://www.naswma.org

 National Institute for Occupational Safety and Health (NIOSH).
-(2017).
-Fast facts.
-Retrieved from https://www.cdc.gov
+(2020).
+Definitions of workplace violence.
+Retrieved from https://wwwn.cdc.gov

 National Institute for Occupational Safety and Health (NIOSH).
 (2016).
-Occupational violence.
-Retrieved from https://www.cdc.gov
+Workplace violence prevention for nurses.
+Retrieved from https://wwwn.cdc.gov

 Rainford W, Wood S, McMullen P, & Philipsen N. (2015).
 The disruptive force of lateral violence in the health care setting.
 JNP, 11(2), 157–64. doi:http://dx.doi.org/10.1016/j.nurpra.2014.10.010

-The Joint Commission, Division of Health Care Improvement (TJC).
+The Joint Commission (TJC), Division of Health Care Improvement.
 (2016).
 Bullying has no place in health care.
 Retrieved from https://www.jointcommission.org